 Recognized for his sharp, offbeat comedy and ability to inspire honest performances, Australian Craig Gillespie is a critically acclaimed feature, TV, and commercial director.

-Gillespie is currently in post-production on I, Tonya, a feature chronicling disgraced competitive figure skater Tonya Harding’s rise and fall at the 1994 U.S. Figure Skating Championships, when she plotted to dash another Olympic hopeful’s dreams.
-The hotly anticipated film, starring Margot Robbie, Sebastian Stan, and Allison Janney, is set to premiere at the prestigious Toronto Film Festival.
+Gillespie’s most recent feature, I Tonya, premiered at the Toronto Film Festival and went on to earn three Golden Globe nominations, winning one for Allison Janney’s performance as best supporting actress.
+The film chronicles disgraced competitive figure skater Tonya Harding’s rise and fall at the 1994 U.S. Figure Skating Championships, when she plotted to dash another Olympic hopeful’s dreams.
+The critically acclaimed film stars Margot Robbie, Sebastian Stan, and Allison Janney.
 In 2016, Gillespie directed “The Finest Hours.”
 Based on Casey Sherman and Michael J. Tougias’ book detailing a Coast Guard rescue in 1952, the film stars Chris Pine, Casey Affleck, Ben Foster, Holliday Grainger, John Ortiz, and Eric Bana.

 In 2014, Gillespie helmed Disney’s “Million Dollar Arm,” which features Jon Hamm as sports agent that recruits talented Indian cricket players to play Major League Ball.
 In 2011, Craig directed a remake of Fright Night, the 1985 cult comedy-horror classic.
 WGA Award-winning writer Marti Noxon’s rendition stars Anton Yelchin and Colin Farrell, and earned high praise from discriminating cult followers and critics alike.